amasoft-dr/cabinets.js/README.md

 ```
 You can see, now the code it's cleaner and we also have fined-grained notification based on prop change.
 This approach is good for small apps and/or single developer dedicated only to State development.
 This approach could result difficult to follow if you have too many operations, subs-stores, and different people writing your application code.
-It requires the same file, same store to be edited, an probably
+It requires the same file, same-store to be edited, and probably
 different devs can write their own substore and become
 a nightmare, imagine the frustration while merging.